Ultimate Ada Real Estate Investing Guide for 2026

 Price Per Square Foot

-Price per square foot could be confusing if you are examining different buildings.
-If you are analyzing the same types of real estate, like condos or individual single-family homes, the price per square foot is more consistent.
-If you remember this, the price per square foot may provide you a basic idea of local prices.
+Price per square foot can be impacted even by the style and layout of residential properties.
+If you are looking at similar kinds of real estate, like condominiums or detached single-family homes, the price per square foot is more reliable.
+You can use the price per square foot metric to obtain a good overall view of property values.

 Short-Term Rental Occupancy Rate

-A look at the area’s short-term rental occupancy rate will inform you if there is an opportunity in the market for more short-term rentals.
-A high occupancy rate indicates that an extra source of short-term rental space is necessary.
-Low occupancy rates mean that there are already enough short-term units in that location.
+A peek into the city's short-term rental occupancy levels will inform you whether there is an opportunity in the market for more short-term rentals.
+A high occupancy rate indicates that a fresh supply of short-term rental space is required.
+If the rental occupancy rates are low, there isn't much demand in the market and you need to explore in another location.

 Short-Term Rental Cash-on-Cash Return